cookpad/OkReport/README.md

 OkReport's sources is composed by several Android modules.
 This loosely coupled system allows to clients to **provide their own implementations when some customization is required**.

 ### <a name="trigger_gesture"></a> TriggerGesture
 The entry point of OkReport is a `TriggerGesture`.
 By adding `shake_gesture` module, OkReport triggers the report screen when the device is shaken.
-But **clients can supply their own implemnentation if other trigger gesture is required.**
+But **clients can supply their own implementation if other trigger gesture is required.**

 If you consider that some gesture may be interesting to add to this lib, please submit a PR as a new separate module with its own no-op version. **`TriggerGesture` is the `interface` that has be implemented to fulfill the contract**: